 In this part, the proposed method is compared with other methods presented in the reference article in terms of accuracy.
-As is known, the proposed method has much better accuracy than other methods.
+Since in unbalanced data, the samples in some classes are very few, as a result, machine learning models have problems in the training stage and the average prediction accuracy is greatly reduced.
 Table 1 shows the comparison between other methods.
 The level of accuracy mentioned in this table represents the accuracy for the average of 50 program execution times.